laravel-enso/documentation/docs/guide/developing-with-enso.md

 #### Configuring the permissions

-Simply choose the desired permissions for the list:
+Simply choose the desired permissions from the list:
-* `index` is used for the index page, where you'll see a list of resources in a data table
+* `index` is used for the index page, where you'll see the list of resources in a data table.
+Will generate:
+    - permission
+    - front end page & route
-* `create` is used to display the creation form for your resource
+* `create` is used to display the creation form for your resource.
+Will generate:
+    - permission
+    - front end page & route
+    - back end route & controller
-* `store` is used to persist a new resource and is utilized by the form's save action
+* `store` is used to persist a new resource and is utilized by the form's save action.
+Will generate:
+    - permission
+    - back end route & controller
-* `edit` is used to display the edit form for an existing resource
+* `edit` is used to display the edit form for an existing resource.
+Will generate:
+    - permission
+    - front end page & route
+    - back end route & controller
-* `update` is used to update an existing resource and is utilized by the form's update action
+* `update` is used to update an existing resource and is utilized by the form's update action.
+Will generate:
+    - permission
+    - back end route & controller
-* `destroy` is used to delete a resource and is utilized by default by the form's and tables's delete actions
+* `destroy` is used to delete a resource and is utilized by default by the form's and tables's delete actions.
+Will generate:
+    - permission
+    - back end route & controller
-* `show` is used for the show page
+* `show` is used for the show page.
+Will generate:
+    - permission
+    - front end page & route
+    - back end route & controller
-* `initTable` is used for the initialization of the index page's table
+* `initTable` is used for the initialization of the index page's table.
+Will generate:
+    - permission
+    - back end route & controller
-* `tableData` is used for fetching the data for the index page's table
+* `tableData` is used for fetching the data for the index page's table.
+Will generate:
+    - permission
+    - back end route & controller
-* `exportExcel` is used for exporting the information for the the index page's table
+* `exportExcel` is used for exporting the information for the the index page's table.
+Will generate:
+    - permission
+    - back end route & controller
-* `options` is used for fetching a list of options for the resources, utilized by a server-side Select component
+* `options` is used for fetching a list of options for the resources, utilized by a server-side Select component.
+Will generate:
+    - permission
+    - back end route & controller

 ```shell
 Permissions configuration: